HAVE A DENTAL EMERGENCY?

 What Is a Root Canal?

-So, what is a root canal exactly?
 A root canal is a dental treatment used to remove infection from inside a damaged tooth.
 When bacteria reach the inner pulp of the tooth, it can cause severe pain, swelling, and sensitivity.

 The tooth root canal process involves carefully removing the infected pulp, cleaning the inside of the tooth, and sealing it to prevent further infection.
 This allows you to keep your natural tooth instead of having it removed.
+Our root canal service is designed to make this process as comfortable and stress-free as possible.

 What Does a Root Canal Do?

-Many patients ask, what does a root canal do.
 Simply put, it eliminates infection and stops pain.
 The goal of the root canal procedure is to clean the tooth from the inside and restore its function.

 Why Would Someone Need a Root Canal?